ReachOutToHardik/attendance-system/EXPLAIN.md

 # What Does This Attendance Platform Do?

-This web-based platform helps BCA 3rd semester teachers easily mark and view student attendance for every subject, section, and day.
+This web-based platform helpsteachers easily mark and view student attendance for every subject, section, and day.
 It is designed to be simple, fast, and usable on any device.

 ---